Magazine

 If you sell a remedy for bladder weakness, display the BLADDER WEAKNESS in your headline.

-Customers are always looking for new products or new improvements to an old product.
-You can seldom use FREE, but almost always - NEW.
+Customers are always looking for new products or improvements to old products.
+You can seldom use FREE, but almost always, it's NEW.

 HOW TO, SUDDENLY, NOW, ANNOUNCING, INTRODUCING, IT'S HERE, JUST ARRIVED, IMPORTANT DEVELOPMENT, IMPROVEMENT, AMAZING, SENSATIONAL, REMARKABLE, REVOLUTIONARY, STARLING, MIRACLE, MAGIC, OFFER, QUICK, EASY, WANTED, CHALLENGE, ADVICE TO, THE TRUTH ABOUT, COMPARE, BARGAIN, HURRY, LAST CHANCE.